tilznit/bastion.htb/README.md

 `mount.cifs //10.10.10.134/Backups /mnt/smb`

 Success!
 Let's rummage through here and see what we can find.
 That 5GB file I mentioned earlier is a virtual hard drive.
 I'd like to see what's on it.
-I could open this in a VM, but hey we've been mounting successfully so far and ~my computer is crap and likely wont't be able to handle the load of a VM~ I'm feeling lucky.
+I could open it in a VM, but hey we've been mounting successfully so far and ~my computer is crap and likely wont't be able to handle the load of a VM~ I'm feeling lucky.

 After much research, I saw that I could use `guestmount` from [libguestfs-tools](http://libguestfs.org/guestmount.1.html).
 After installing `libguestfs-tools` I ran